 - A discussion of any significant risks or uncertainties associated with the information or transactions being verified

-Why Cody Ravalli CPA?
+Why Cody Ravalli CPA, NYC?

 - Expertise – Cody Ravalli has specialized knowledge and training in accounting, auditing, and financial reporting.
 As a licensed CPA and AICPA member, he has a deep understanding of accounting principles and practices and the ability to analyze complex financial data.
 Trust Cody to prepare a CPA letter that is accurate, reliable, and credible.